oxfordcontrol/SOSADMM/README.md

 # SOSADMM
 An open source first-order MATLAB solver for conic programs with row sparsity.
+SOSADMM implements the alternating direction method of multipliers (ADMM) described in our paper [_Exploiting Sparsity of Coefficient Matching Conditions in Sum-of-Squares Programs using ADMM_](included in the `doc/` folder)

 ## Description<a name="Description"></a>